 We wish you every success in writing your product descriptions!

 By the way, in Shopware, you can easily adapt product descriptions in Administration under Catalogues > Products > Edit.
-Don’t have an online store yet?
-You can handle this free of charge here.
+You are not using Shopware yet?
+Then take a look at your possibilities.